gnubila-france/puppetlabs-mcollective/README.md

 ## Development

-Puppet Labs modules on the Puppet Forge are open projects, and community contributions are essential for keeping them great.
+Puppet Community modules on are open projects, and community contributions are essential for keeping them great.
 We can’t access the huge number of platforms and myriad of hardware, software, and deployment configurations that Puppet is intended to serve.

 We want to keep it as easy as possible to contribute changes so that our modules work in your environment.
 There are a few guidelines that we need